blacklightpy/vaultofknowledge/Why people join religions.md

 ---
-What's the difference between
+What's the difference between (TODO: Complete the sentence and post)
 - A woman walking naked because she believes it's
-- A woman walking naked with the intention of ..., because she believes ..., and she can justify it using ..., The intention
+- A woman walking naked with the intention of ..., because she believes ..., and she can justify it using ..., The intention!

 ---
 How do you know which one is it?